 If you’re visiting Hamburg in the summer months, keep in mind that the sunset can be as late as 11 pm.

-If nightlife at Reeperbahn is too sleazy for you, you should check out the scene at Sternschanze.
-This street is my favorite part of Hamburg and is dotted with the most amazing bars, cafes and restaurants.
+If the nightlife at Reeperbahn is too sleazy for you, you should check out the scene at Sternschanze.
+This street is my favorite part of Hamburg and is dotted with the most amazing bars, cafes, and restaurants.
 You can book a pub crawl tour to experience nightlife in Hamburg that costs € 12.
-In this price, you will visit 5 pubs and get 1 shot in each pub.
+At this price, you will visit 5 pubs and get 1 shot in each pub.

 There is a supermarket that is right opposite Fischimbiss schabi, where you can buy beer.
 You can walk around; drink your beer while you decide which bar to go to.
 Our personal recommendation is Kulturhaus 73.

-13) Visit St. Michael’s Church and Enjoy a View from the Top
+15) St. Michael’s Church – View from the Top

 Along with Hamburg Rathaus and Rickmer Rickmers, St. Michael’s Church is also one of the most famous landmarks of Hamburg.
 This church has a tower that is 132 meters high and is visible from many parts of Hamburg.